SOAS Standing Order X: Academic Staff: Dismissal, Discipline and Grievance Procedures and Related Matters

 18. Grievance Procedure

-(1) The Governing Body shall by Regulation promulgate a Grievance Procedure for members of staff and in doing so shall have regard to Section 2 of the Code of Practice (as may be amended or replaced from time to time) referred to in clause 11 above.
+(1) The Board of Trustees shall by Regulation promulgate a Grievance Procedure for members of staff and in doing so shall have regard to Section 2 of the Code of Practice (as may be amended or replaced from time to time) referred to in clause 11 above.

-(2) The Procedure shall apply to grievances by members of staff concerning their appointments or employment in relation to matters affecting themselves as individuals or their personal dealings or relationships with other staff of the School, other than those for which provision is made elsewhere in this Standing Order or in respect of the outcome of any matter dealt with under this Standing Order, or where the Governing Body has prescribed other procedures, provided those other procedures are no less favourable to the individual than under the Grievance Procedure.
+(2) The Procedure shall apply to grievances by members of staff concerning their appointments or employment in relation to matters affecting themselves as individuals or their personal dealings or relationships with other staff of the University, other than those for which provision is made elsewhere in this Standing Order or in respect of the outcome of any matter dealt with under this Standing Order, or where the Board of Trustees has prescribed other procedures, provided those other procedures are no less favourable to the individual than under the Grievance Procedure.